celery/celery/docs/userguide/concurrency/index.rst

 .. note::
-    While alternative models like `eventlet` and `gevent` are available, they may lack certain features and are less robust compared to `prefork`.
+    While alternative models like `eventlet` and `gevent` are available, they may lack certain features compared to `prefork`.
 We recommend `prefork` as the starting point unless specific requirements dictate otherwise.